 UWA pairs applicants with enrollment coaches for individualized assistance.
 The school requires ACT or SAT scores, and transfer students may apply up to 24 credit hours to their area of study.

-University of West Alabama is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+University of West Alabama is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 25. University of Memphis – UofM Online